The Core Basics

 - For the pool and beach, you will need flip flops.
 If you plan to spend a lot of time in the ocean, you might want to bring reef shoes.

 - Long trousers, preferably moisture wicking and quick drying.
 Several Hawaii vacation activities either require or are best done in long trousers– like horseback riding, ziplining, hiking over lava, upcountry visiting/hiking, ATV tours, etc. To save packing space, I generally try to wear these on the plane ride to Hawaii.

 - Sunglasses, ideally polarized sunglasses are best in Hawaii.

 - Bring sunscreen, with an SPF that is higher than what you would normally wear on the mainland.
+I also recommend a rash guard top.
 I can’t emphasize enough how important it is to wear a high SPF sunscreen in Hawaii.
 The sun’s rays are exceptionally strong there.
 See this post on the importance of sunscreen in Hawaii and how to avoid a sunburn.
 Remember that if the container is larger than 3.4 oz you will have to check your luggage.
 Whether you check the sunscreen in your luggage or carry it on board the aircraft with you, always put it in a zip-lock container in case it leaks in transit.
 (Also see this discussion on bringing sunscreens to Hawaii.)

 - Lip balm with SPF

 - Bring a map of the island(s) that you will be visiting.
 The free maps you get from the rental car company are somewhat hard to navigate by because the island is sectioned off into multiple pages.
 If you have a portable GPS navigation systems, bring it as it can be a real stress reducer for navigating the islands.
 If you are going to Oahu, be sure and see my post, Where to Find Oahu Vacation Maps.)

 - Bring your guidebook.
 My personal favorites are the “Revealed Guides“